GospelTrust/kairos-th-513/docs/content/_week-05/session-13.md

 a.
 First, Apollinaris conceived of the humanity of Jesus (in fact, all men) as consisting of body, soul, and spirit*.

  *Zech.
-12:1b: “The LORD . . . formed the spirit of man within him.”
+12:1b: “The LORD …formed the spirit of man within him.”

 b.
 And then, he “sought the solution of the problem of the two natures in Christ in the theory that the logos [i.e., divinity] took the place of the human pnuema (spirit)” (Berkhof, 1975:102).